drewdeponte/tagalong/README.md

     @user.untag(@contact, "sometag")

+### Deleting

+To delete a tag, call the `delete_tag` method on a Tagger object and hand it the label of the tag you want to delete.
+This will remove the tag from the Tagger, and as well as all Taggables that might be using it.

+    @user.delete_tag("sometag")

 ### List Tagger tags

 To list Tagger tags, call the `tags` method on a Tagger object.
 This will return an array of all tags that Tagger has ever used in ascending alphabetical order.